usmailaabdoul/rn-interview-test/README.md

 This task will be for a duration of 1 week, starting from Wednesday 18th Aug.
 2021 to 26th Aug.
 2021.

 ## Instructions
-Make a fork of the repository
+> PS: Please don't fork this repository.
+Create a public repo under your account with the same name, after cloning this repo.

-Set up your preferred tools for the React Native project Make all commits to your fork repo.
-Upon completion of the test, send your repo URL to hello@wigxel.io
+Set up your preferred tools for the React Native project.
+Make all commits to your repo.
+Upon completion of the test, send your repo URL to hello@wigxel.io.

 ## Task
 Using the Figma link below, build the design and it's interaction to the best of your knowledge using the best code practices and coding style.